Favorite Quotes

 What would you like people to know that I haven't asked?

-Please come back whenever you have something to share with the CHC audience!
+I can't thank you enough for taking time out of your schedule to talk with me/us.
+Please come back whenever you have something to share with the ChC audience!